Whataburger Avocado Bacon Burger

 Burger with avocado and cheese on Texas Toast.

 Nutrition facts, ingredients, and food product image source: Whataburger.
-Original image designs by Nutrition & Ingredients for purposes of research and commentary related to fast food nutrition.
+Original designs by Nutrition & Ingredients for fast food nutrition research and commentary.

 Leave a Reply